-Here's an idea: How about loading up a box with all those great trashy summer reads hanging around your house?
+7. Summer reads?
+And a final idea that's a win-win: How about loading up a box with all those great trashy summer reads hanging around your house, plus a few new ones?
 Slap a sign on it that says something like “Enjoy a mindless summer!
 Thanks from the Smith Family,” and promise to pick up the box and any remaining books at the end of the week.

 Emily Metcalfe Smith writes and lives in Edmonds and is sending a grateful shout-out to the entire staff at Edmonds Elementary for their support and care of kids in this community.
 You rock, EE!Google+